Skip navigation

 Under a competency-based appointment process, each year the skills, knowledge, and attributes of existing Council members will be assessed to determine where gaps may exist as the terms of the two regulated members serving on Council expire.
 Council will then recruit individuals to fill the two vacancies, focusing on filling the gaps identified during the assessment process.

-Approximately one-third of health profession regulatory Colleges in Alberta have initiated or have already implemented a competency-based appointment process for the selection of their Council.
-In Spring of 2022, Council conducted a similar process to identify the inaugural board of the Alberta Association of Physiotherapy.
+Many health profession regulatory Colleges in Alberta have initiated or have already implemented a competency-based appointment process for the selection of their Council.

 As a regulatory College, all Council members are required to protect and advance the public interest.
 It is the role of the professional association to serve the interests of the profession.